Stawiski

 According to Central Statistical Office (Poland), the population of Stawiski as of 31 December 2008 was 2,417 persons.

 History

 Stawiski was established in 1407–1411.
-It received city rights around 1688.
+It received town rights around 1688.
 The Franciscan Order built a monastery there in 1791.

-The monks were expelled from Stawiski in 1867 during the Partitions, as punishment for supporting the Polish January Uprising against the Russian imperial rule.
-The town was destroyed by fire in 1812 in the course of the French campaign against Russia, and rebuilt again, to become trades and commercial centre known for its furs, fabrics and hats in Congress Poland.
-Stawiski was burned to the ground once more during the Russian–Prussian war of 1915, soon before the re-establishment of the sovereign Republic of Poland.
+Following the Third Partition of Poland, the town was annexed by Prussia.
+In 1807, it was regained by Poles and included within the short-lived Duchy of Warsaw, and after the dissolution of the duchy in 1815, the town became part of Russian-controlled Congress Poland.
+The town was destroyed by fire in 1812 in the course of the French campaign against Russia, and rebuilt again, to become a trade and commercial centre known for its furs, fabrics and hats in Congress Poland.
+Local monks were expelled from Stawiski in 1867 during, as punishment for supporting the Polish January Uprising against the Russian imperial rule.
+Stawiski burned to the ground once more during the Russian–German war of 1915, soon before the re-establishment of the sovereign Republic of Poland.
 The Polish army fought a battle with the Bolsheviks there in July 1920 during the Polish-Soviet War.

+From 1946 to 1975 it belonged administratively to Białystok Voivodeship, and from 1975 to 1998 to Łomża Voivodeship.